roman-milk/roman-milk.github.io/revenge-nerd.md

+===

- ****** Revenge of the Nerd: Bitch Sister ****** bysilkstockingslover© "Who would I tell?" she questioned, part of her disgusted at how much she enjoyed being made into a slut by her brother, yet another part of her undeniably wanting to do it again.
+"Who would I tell?" she questioned, part of her disgusted at how much she enjoyed being made into a slut by her brother, yet another part of her undeniably wanting to do it again.

  "Also, you will bring me Becky soon," he added.